DexcTrack/dexctrack/README.md

 # dexctrack
 A program to graphically display information from Dexcom Continuous Glucose Monitor receivers.
-This is implemented in python version 2.7.* (for Linux, OSX, or Windows), or python 3.* (for Linux or Windows).
+This is implemented in python version 2.7.* for Linux, OSX, or Windows.
 It has been tested with G5 and G6 receivers on Linux, Mac OSX High Sierra, and Windows 10.

 ![image](https://user-images.githubusercontent.com/39347592/50038042-e08d9d80-ffde-11e8-8805-f28195183766.png)

 ## Installing

->Install the latest 2.7.* or 3.* version of 'python' for whatever operating system you are running on your computer.
+>Install the latest 2.7.* version of 'python' for whatever operating system you are running on your computer.

->Also install 'pip' (for python2.7.*) or 'pip3' (for python3.*), a tool for installing and managing Python packages.
-This is included in the installation packages from www.python.org, but if you instead, use a package manager such as 'apt', 'synaptic', 'rpm', or 'dnf' to install 'python' or 'python3', you may need to specify an additional package to get 'pip' or 'pip3' installed.
+>Also install 'pip', a tool for installing and managing Python packages.
+This is included in the installation packages from www.python.org, but if you instead, use a package manager such as 'apt', 'synaptic', 'rpm', or 'dnf' to install 'python' or 'python3', you may need to specify an additional package to get 'pip' installed.

 </br>
 </br>